The algebra of semi-flows: a tale of two topologies: Algebraization of dynamics

-In this section, we elaborate on the third theme of this paper: augmentation of Morse pre-orders with algebraic topological data in order to characterize invariance of the dynamics, i.e. the algebraization of dynamics.
-In particular, we show how connection matrix theory applies to Morse pre-orders, and in a way in which enables a computational theory.
-The starting point is a discretization $\disc\colon X \twoheadrightarrow \cX$.
-A Morse pre-order $(\cX,\le^\dagger)$ is the choice of a pre-order such that the composed maps
+In this section, we elaborate on the third theme of this text: augmentation of Morse pre-orders with algebraic topological data in order to characterize invariance of the dynamics, i.e. the algebraization of dynamics.
+In particular, we use techniques from algebraic topology in a way in that enables a computational theory.
+The starting point is a discretization.
+A Morse pre-order $(\cX,\le^\dagger)$ is the choice of a pre-order such that the discretization map $\disc\colon (X,\scrT,\scrTbf) \twoheadrightarrow (\cX,\le^\dagger)$ is both $\scrT$-consistent and $\scrTbf$-co-consistent.
+In particular, the composed maps

-are continuous.
-These compositions, denoted by $\tile$, give continuous $T_0$-discretizations and thus $\sSC$-gradings on $X$, cf.\ App.\ \ref{gradfilt}.
+are continuous $T_0$-discretizations, denoted by $\tile$, which define $\sSC$-gradings on $X$, cf.\ App.\ \ref{gradfilt}.
 We explain how factorized gradings can be used to discretize algebraic topological invariants of topological spaces.
 We apply these methods in the context of space and flow topologies.
-Recall that our first theme was linking topology and dynamics by formulating dynamics as a topology.
+Recall that the first theme was linking topology and dynamics by formulating dynamics as a topology.
 It is worthwhile to then ask of the reverse direction: what happens when topology is analyzed as dynamics?
-The beginning of this section explores this direction, leading to a construction we entitle \emph{tessellar homology}, which, in contradistinction to cellular homology, uses general tiles instead of CW-cells.
+The beginning of this chapter explores this direction, leading to a construction we entitle \emph{tessellar homology}, which, in contradistinction to cellular homology, uses general tiles instead of CW-cells.